18F/Dot-Net-Encasement/README.md

  app.UseCors("CorsPolicy");
 ```

+Save your changes.
 Now, when your app responds to requests from external hosts, it should send the appropriate CORS headers:

 ```bash
 ~$ curl -v -H 'Origin: http://some-fake-host.com' http://localhost:3000/api/WeatherForecast/length/4